nouhailaaziki/Born2beroot/README.md

 6. Now, you’ll be asked to provide a nickname or username for the non-root user.
 I’ll proceed with my intra username, **noaziki**, as the username for the new user.
 ![Username](screen_shots_guide/username.png)

 7. You’ll need to choose a password for the non-root user.
-I’m proceeding with a new one, but if you think you might forget it, it's better to use the same password as the one for the Root User 😊.
+I’m proceeding with a new one, but if you think you might forget it, it's better to use the same password as the one for the Root User.
 ![User password](screen_shots_guide/user_password.png)

 8. You’ll need to confirm the password for the non-root user.
 As I showed when setting the root password, you can use the arrows to navigate to the **Show Password** option and press the space bar to display it, ensuring it’s correct.